google/WebFundamentals/src/content/en/updates/2018/03/webauthn-credential-management.md

 public-key credential based authentication to the Web, and is soon to be supported in Chrome, Firefox and Edge ([with the updated spec](https://docs.microsoft.com/en-us/microsoft-edge/dev-guide/device/web-authentication#differences-between-microsoft-edge-and-the-spec)).
-It adds a new kind of `Credential` object, which may break websites on Firefox and Edge if you are using [the Credential Management API](https://www.w3.org/TR/credential-management-1/) without feature-detecting the specific credential types they're interested in.
+It adds a new kind of `Credential` object, which, however, may break websites that use [the Credential Management API](https://www.w3.org/TR/credential-management-1/) without feature-detecting the specific credential types you're interested in.

 ### If you are currently doing this for feature detection: